 - Increase in hand washing, with hand sanitizer stations available to all

-- All meals will be packaged in To Go containers
+- All meals will be either dine in or packaged in To Go containers

 - Grab and Go stations will be sanitized regularly

 - Trash areas will be monitored regularly